pleasetrythisathome/bardo/README.md

 # bardo

-A Clojure library designed to ... well, that part is up to you.
+An OM project designed to ... well, that part is up to you.

 ## Usage